2016 Research Excellence Awards: Eligibility and guidelines

 Up to five University Research Excellence Awards may be given each year.
 In the event of a tie in any category, recipients will split the monetary award.
 Criteria for each award are as follow:

 - Outstanding University Senior Researcher Award: Nominees must be tenured faculty members or non-teaching research scientists currently conducting research and/or creative productivity.
 They must have been at North Carolina A&T State University for a minimum of three academic years before nomination.
-As with the other awards, the judges focus only on work conducted at A&T. The stipulations are: (1) Nominees must have received their college or school Outstanding College/School Senior Researcher Award for this academic year; (2) Nominees are currently involved in research and/or creative work; and (3) Previous recipients of the award within the past 10 years (Academic Year 2002-03 and later) are ineligible.
+As with the other awards, the judges focus only on work conducted at A&T. The stipulations are: (1) Nominees must have received their college or school Outstanding College/School Senior Researcher Award for this academic year; (2) Nominees are currently involved in research and/or creative work; and (3) Previous recipients of the award within the past 10 years (Academic Year 2003-04 and later) are ineligible.
 Faculty members who serve as deans or in other administrative positions at the school/college or university level are not eligible (department heads are eligible).

-- Rookie of the Year: Nominees must be in their second year of appointment as tenure-track Assistant Professors or non-teaching research scientists at North Carolina A&T State University.
+Nominees must be in their second year of appointment as tenure-track Assistant Professors or non-teaching research scientists at North Carolina A&T State University.
 They must demonstrate outstanding capability and exceptional promise for significant future achievement and potential value to the University.
-Nominees must have received their college or school’s nomination as Rookie of the Year for this academic year
+Nominees must have received their college or school’s nomination as Rookie of the Year for this academic year.